mongoosePK/nelp/README.md

 2. after installing npm and site dependencies, navigate into the root project directory, you can run:

-### TODO:
-* styling, icons, bootstrap
-* pass arguments into components with props
-* testing ⚠️
-* refactor API calls, or use a call back, they might be rendering too much
-*

 ### `npm start`

 which Runs the app in the development mode.\